 A few hours later, at dawn, an elderly woman is walking her Saint Bernard down the quiet street when she notices the collapsed body.
 Her first thought — What the fuck? — naturally is filled with compassion.
 But after she reminds herself of one critical detail, it all makes sense — This is Buffalo… of course there’s a drunk jackass lying in the snow.
 As she shrugs-off the aspiring Darwin Award winner, an alluring scent pulls the dog in the man’s direction.
 Tearing the leash from its master’s grasp, it dashes to investigate.

-Nearby, a fresh line of boot-prints mark a path up to the man and continue past him.
+Nearby, a fresh line of boot-prints marks a path up to the man and continue past him.
 “SUN 7:16 AM” displays on the frosty LCD of his Casio watch.
 Gusts of wind blow across the ground, fusing his bare hand with a frozen bottle of Genesee Cream Ale.
-In his other hand, a tattered envelope labeled “Buffalo Tickets” flaps and scatters a rainbow of glitter dust into the air.
+A tattered envelope labeled “Buffalo Tickets” flaps in his other hand and scatters a rainbow of glitter dust into the breeze.

 As the animal’s pleasure-romp reaches a fever pitch, its owner strolls into the spectacle like it’s nothing out of the ordinary.
 While reaching for the leash, she halts abruptly and scratches her scalp.
 Anger builds as she reads a urine scribbled message in the snow that audaciously proclaims “GOD HATES BUF…” and trails off into a wavy drizzle.

 Now in control of the tether, the old woman gives it a harsh tug.
 While dragging her pet away, she reflects for a moment and mutters to herself, “Is that clown, right?
 Does God hate Buffalo?”

 Copyright © 2017 by Bottoms Up Publishing.
 All rights reserved.